The Shadow AI reality: Inside Catoβs survey results

 |

-But AI’s rise wasn’t orchestrated by IT.
-It didn’t always arrive through formal adoption plans or procurement cycles.
+But AIβs rise wasnβt orchestrated by IT, creating immediate AI security challenges for organizations trying to maintain visibility and control.
+AI’s rise didn’t always arrive through formal adoption plans or procurement cycles.
 It turned up in shared links to popular GenAI and other tools, self-sanctioned and adopted by users in minutes.

 Cato survey results show that shadow AI governance lags as AI adoption soars | Read the PRWhat our survey says